A Touch of Salt, The Basement Bar, 21 Stokes Street, Hoi Polloi

 Townsville Classic Films is a Townsville based incorporated community group bringing great films back to the big screen.

-Townsville Classic Films began in 2013 after Mark Enders lamented the fact that screenings of older films were non-existent in Townsville.
-Knowing what a brilliant back catalogue of great films there is, Mark wanted to share them with people who either hadn’t seen them or hadn’t seen them on the big screen.
+Townsville Classic Films began in 2013 by Mark Enders, knowing what a brilliant back catalogue of great films there is, Mark wanted to share them with people who either hadn’t seen them or hadn’t seen them on the big screen.

 Initially, Townsville Classic Films held screenings exclusively at the School of Arts with the intention of screening films at least 30 years old, and with the aim of encouraging people to develop feelings, ideas and interpretations about the films they watched, and to engage in discussion about those films.